surifirstpin/biplus_documentation/docs/GlobalParameters.md

 ## Global Parameter

 It is a flat file data in JSON format which can be used to manipulate, control and set predefined values based on login.
-Bi+ will allow you to organize the data from database using this global parameters as per business requirement
+Bi+ will allow you to organize the data from database using this global parameters as per your business requirement. it can be used in the following ways:

+- To filter the dat
 ## Create  Global Parameters

 To Create a Global Parameters Click on settings-->Select Global Parameters.